 Confluencia will be facilitated by Sheena Chakeres.
 Sheena earned her BA in Spanish and Latin American Studies at the University of Florida and spent a semester abroad in Granada, Spain.
 Sheena’s passion for travel and culture continued after university, when she spent a year traversing ruins and volunteering in Central and South America, led two trips to Costa Rica with high school students from her previous school in Florida, and worked as an Academic Dean for Oxbridge in Barcelona, Spain.
 Sheena maintains an active lifestyle and enjoys hiking, yoga, and snowboarding.

-Liz Friary will be presenting Creating Space, Creating Place.
-Liz is an Upper School English teacher and Dean of Students at Santa Fe Prep.
-A native of Western Massachusetts, she earned her bachelor’s degree in Creative Writing at Trinity College and her master’s degree in Writing and the Teaching of Writing at Middlebury College’s Bread Loaf School of English.
+Liz Friary will be presenting Death Comes for the Archbishop.
+Liz Friary is an Upper School English teacher and Dean of Students at Santa Fe Prep.
+A native of Western Massachusetts, she earned her bachelor’s degree in Creative Writing at Trinity College and her masters degree in Writing and the Teaching of Writing at Middlebury College’s Bread Loaf School of English.
 It was through Bread Loaf that Liz first came to New Mexico and began to explore the area’s landscape and culture, both through her own experiences and through the literature she was studying.
-She is thrilled to lead a class as they explore in depth, through writing, historical and cultural context, and conversation, New Mexican sense of place amidst a variety of striking and beautiful locales found in the specific pieces of literature they are studying.
+She is thrilled to lead a class as they explore in depth, through literature, historical and cultural context, and conversation, sense of place amidst a variety of striking and beautiful New Mexican locales.

 Joey Reich offers Here’s Looking at Euclid.
 After earning his bachelor’s degree in philosophy from Brandeis University, Joey embarked on a career as a professional artist and glassblower.
 He studied glass art at Massachusetts College of Art and Design and Pilchuck Glass School, before following his future wife out to New Mexico in 2003.
 After building and operating a glass shop and gallery in Pojoaque, Joey returned to his first love of philosophy and academia, teaching math and chess at Pojoaque Valley Middle School.
 He has been teaching math and chess at Santa Fe Prep since 2012.
 Joey is an amateur scientist, proud nerd, voracious reader, gardening enthusiast, and chess fanatic who enjoys backpacking, skiing, and biking the mountains of New Mexico.